-The purpose of the MTh programme is to train men and women for teaching in theological institutions and for leadership in various church-related ministries.
-The programme is designed to enable qualified graduates in theology to broaden and deepen their knowledge, and to sharpen their research skills and competencies beyond the BD/MDiv level.
-This goal is achieved by taking a limited number of courses in their area of specialization, and by doing a thesis at an advanced level in that same area of specialization.
+The purpose of the MTh programme is to train men and women for teaching in theological institutions and for leadership in various church related ministries.
+The programme is designed to enable qualified graduates in theology to broaden and deepen their knowledge and sharpen their research skills and competencies beyond BD/MDiv level.
+This goal is achieved by taking core modules within a chosen department and further modules in their area of specialization, and by doing a thesis at an advanced level in that same area of specialization.
 Thus, a student who completes MTh with a first class or high second class will be well prepared to enter a doctoral programme.

-The SAIACS MTh programme offers seven specializations accredited by the Asia Theological Association (ATA): Old Testament, New Testament, Theology and Ethics, Pastoral Theology and Counselling, Pastoral Theology and Counselling, Missiology, Study of Religions, and History of Christianity.
+The SAIACS MTh programme offers eight specializations accredited by the Asia Theological Association: Old Testament, New Testament, Biblical Studies, Pastoral Theology and Counselling, Christian Theology, History of Christianity, Intercultural Studies and Religious Studies.

-- Applicants need to have an MDiv with a minimum B+ grade average, from a college accredited by the ATA.
+- Applicants must hold a MDiv with a minimum B+ grade average, from a college accredited by the Asia Theological Association.

 - Period of Study

-MTh is a two-year, full-time residential programme.
-In exceptional circumstances, permission may be granted for an extension up to three years, with an extension fee.
+MTh is a two-year full-time residential programme.
 MTh in the PTC department includes a period of internship.
 This will entail additional fees and travel costs.

 - Completion Requirements

 The two years of MTh offer core modules within the department of choice, specialized modules towards MTh in the chosen specialization within the department, and inter-departmental modules.

 - Entry into Year 2 is conditional on earning 33 credits, including the successful completion and defence of the thesis proposal with a minimum B- grade average.
 The thesis proposal will be made during Year 1, in the area of the chosen specialization.